Posts you can share as images

 Lanai’s headline differentiator is small enough to fit in a sentence: long-press any post, choose share as image, and Lanai will render it as a magazine-quality picture you can send anywhere.

-It is also the part of the app that does the most work on your behalf.
-Behind that sentence is a rendering pipeline that detects how dense the post is, picks the right text size and image layout for the canvas, runs Vision-based face and subject detection on the photographs to keep them in frame, and assembles a final image at 3× scale that holds up at any zoom.
+It’s also the part of the app that does the most work on your behalf.
+Behind that sentence is a rendering pipeline that reads how dense the post is, picks the right text size and image layout for the canvas, runs Vision-based face and subject detection so the photographs stay in frame, and assembles a final image at 3× scale that holds up at any zoom.

 Seven templates